 On 1st February a parade from the Market Place is held in the slush.
 The 3rd Enfield Drum and Fife Band plays outside the Bycullah Athenaeum.
 The evening involves a sword drill exercise by the 3rd.

-The below shows an article in the BB Gazette about Smith’s visit to Enfield.
+View an extract from the BB Gazette about Smith’s visit to Enfield.

 The 3rd Enfield holds its fifth annual Entertainment and Display evening to parents and friends in the Lecture Hall at Chase Side.